 Shoot Film, Not People: this is the poster filmmaker Peggy Lawson, Leo Hurwitz’s wife, carried during a march against the Vietnam War.
-As we watch Dialogue With A Woman Departed, Leo’s 4-hour love poem to Peggy, we come back to this sign again and again.
-We come back to Peggy: marching in protest, hair tied back with bandana, face determined, alert, and wise – a kind of wisdom not so easily won.
+As we watch Dialogue With A Woman Departed, (Watch Film) Leo’s 4-hour love poem to Peggy, we come back to this sign again and again.
+Again and again, we come back to Peggy: marching in protest, hair tied back with a bandana, face determined, alert, and wise – a kind of wisdom not so easily won.

 “This is the film I must make for you, Peggy … the film I had to make.
 Otherwise, how would you continue?
 Continue in tears; in loss … continue in the black hole inside me … I must make this film of you to continue you, now in me; to move you into the world that touched heavily, lightly, your heart, delicately, passionately, your heart … the image is on film.”

 The images in Dialogue With A Woman Departed are images of a life they shared.
 They are images of Peggy as child and adult; of Peggy who continued to live inside Leo and who now lives inside each of us as we witness her through Leo’s eyes.
 This film, this dialogue with the woman he loved, is a poem of remembrance.
-This film is Leo’s way of working through his grief.
+In a word, this film is Leo’s way of working through his grief.

 Images.
 The film begins with a tree trunk in a snowy landscape.
 A dog barks, a violin plays, and the camera pans upwards into the tree’s branches.
 We hear Leo’s voice grieving and remembering: “With memories of flesh, of laughter, of eyes that reach, I pay my respects to you sweet woman of the earth; woman of the landscape, of the autumn, of the water, of the grass.”
 Snow creates designs in the bark of the tree.

-In Dialogue With A Woman Departed, we come to know Peggy through Leo’s eyes – the ways she lived in him; the child she was and the woman she became.
+And, in Dialogue With A Woman Departed, we come to know Peggy through Leo’s eyes – the ways she lived in him; the child she was; the woman she became.

 Peggy: “The Child I Was Is In Me”

-A close up of Peggy’s face comes onto the screen.
+A close-up of Peggy’s face comes onto the screen.
 We hear the voice that would be Peggy’s if she were alive: “The child I was is in me.”
-We see Peggy as an adult, in protest, carrying her sign: “Shoot Film, Not People.”
+Quickly, we see Peggy as an adult, in protest, carrying her sign: “Shoot Film, Not People.”
 The child Peggy had her reasons to protest.

-Peggy’s voice: “Where is the past? … The child I was, was there … seeing into the faces of grown ups, feeling nuances, anxieties, sensing something from the shape of the shoulders … I knew there were people who did not see… I knew there were poor people and rich ones; for the rich ones what happened to others did not matter, a child wearing a sack was simply that kind of child; a mom with staring eyes and gaunt cheeks was simply that kind of mom.”
+Now we hear Peggy’s voice: “Where is the past? … The child I was, was there … seeing into the faces of grown-ups, feeling nuances, anxieties, sensing something from the shape of the shoulders … I knew there were people who did not see… there were poor people and rich ones; for the rich ones what happened to others did not matter, a child wearing a sack was simply that kind of child; a mom with staring eyes and gaunt cheeks was simply that kind of mom.”

 Images.
 We see poverty and depression; photos of the Dust Bowl; a young man with a sign: “Want a job, not charity, who will help me?”

-The child Peggy was became the activist she was: Shoot Film, Not People.
+Afterward, the child Peggy was, became the activist she was: Shoot Film, Not People.
 In her husband Leo Hurwitz’s film remembrance, we see photos of Peggy as a child in different poses and settings.
 The first is of Peggy as a small girl on a train going somewhere – perhaps to the adult woman she became with her sign of protest against murder, against disregard for the humanity of others; against hate.

 “The child I was is in me.”
 Images.
 A sliver of a moon; a boy sleeping; a baby moving its legs; lights at night in New York City.
 The sun rises over the water.
-The boy’s sleeping face begins to change.
+A boy’s sleeping face begins to change.
 One eye opens and closes again.
-The child Peggy was kept her eyes open.
+The child Peggy was, did not close her eyes.
+She kept her eyes open.

-Peggy’s voice: “What are the hidden forces that move into open murder again and again and still unseen … (It was) felt by the child … the child somehow became filmmaker.
-I saw films that made me want to make films.
-I saw some films that translated themselves back to my childhood, connected me to inner meanings.
+Peggy’s voice: “What are the hidden forces that move into open murder again and again and still unseen … (It was) felt by the child … the child somehow became a filmmaker.
+I saw films that made me want to make films … some films that translated themselves back to my childhood connected me to inner meanings.
 One of them was Native Land.”
 She saw it when she was twenty.
 What took place in Native Land happened when Peggy was nine.

-Their interest in showing the world unseen with its destructive forces brought Leo and Peggy together.
+Later, their mutual interest in showing the world, unseen, with its destructive forces brought Leo and Peggy together.
 Dialogue With A Woman Departed takes us back through footage of Leo’s early films about war and hate (Native Land, Heart of Spain, Strange Victory, and The Museum and the Fury).
 These: the oppressive forces Peggy lived with as a child; forces she fought and protested as an adult:

 “Those long years, two to eight, nine, ten, a strange world lived around me.
-I kept reaching back into that world of the ‘30’s for a long time.
+I kept reaching back into that world of the ’30s for a long time.
 All my life, those years … never became the dead past … how do you grasp fascism on an ordinary day?
-How do you hold onto the known?
+And, how do you hold onto the known?
 The deep cry moves into memory.
-The ordinary day moves into memory.”
+An ordinary day moves into memory.”

 Images.
-From The Museum And The Fury: “This too the Museum remembers …” From Strange Victory: “we hit hard, fighting for four Freedoms.
+From The Museum And The Fury: “This too the Museum remembers …” Strange Victory: “we hit hard, fighting for four Freedoms.
 Remember?
-Remember how it was?”
+How it was?”
 Remember the forces of hate: World War II.
 Hiroshima.
 Nagasaki.
 Joseph McCarthy.

-Peggy’s voice: “I came to know I was not alone in an alien world … I was a part of it.
+Peggy’s voice: “I came to know I was not alone in an alien world … Yes, I was a part of it.
 The struggle continues … the image is on film.”
 Peggy became a filmmaker.
 Shoot film, Not People.
 Images.
-Peggy’s face in protest: “Try to remember.
-Try now to understand.”
+Peggy’s face in protest: “Try to remember … try now to understand.”

 Martin Luther King.
 Vietnam.
 New wars, but the wars are the same: “… if we did not leave behind what we knew, if we did not lose ourselves in the particulars of each day, we could dig out something of what was happening beneath the surface of events.”

 Remember.
 Ask the questions Peggy asked: “What does the American government want?
 Whose interests do they serve?
 What blind alleys of death are we being led into?
-What lies have made us passive?”
+And … what lies have made us passive?”

 Images.
 Shoot Film, Not People.
 The sad troubled face of a Vietnamese mother sitting on a street corner, child in lap.
 Narration from The Museum And The Fury shakes our passivity: “Endless Auschwitz.
 Tears for the hungry, innocent, and injured … war … maker of orphans, widow-maker … litany of pain and anger: And history seems like the echo of an angry scream …”

-Grieving for the mistakes of our history or for a love lost does not have to end in anger.
-Grieving, at its best, is a remembering.
-Grieving, through this remembering, leads us on the path to a new door – with images.
+Simultaneously, there is a grieving for the mistakes of our history or for a love lost.
+Yet, neither has to end in anger.
+Yes, grieving, at its best, is a remembering.
+And, grieving, through this remembering, leads us on the path to a new door – with images.

 Images Lead The Way